 Misdemeanor Hit-and-Run

-A traffic accident can be a jarring event, but fleeing the scene before law enforcement arrives could escalate the situation into a criminal offense known as misdemeanor hit-and-run.
+A traffic accident can be a jarring event, but fleeing the scene before law enforcement arrives could escalate the situation into a criminal offense known as a misdemeanor hit-and-run.
 This act is punishable by law with varying severity depending on individual state regulations.

 For instance, in Florida, perpetrators face charges of a second-degree misdemeanor if they leave an accident scene involving only property damage.
 A direct consequence includes potential jail time and fines that serve to deter such illegal actions and encourage responsible behavior on the road.